AndersDJohnson/template.sh/README.md

 # template.sh
-Templates with interpolated variables in Bash.
+Templates files with interpolated variables in Bash.